Should you have any other queries, please email our Graduate Officer at firstname.lastname@example.org.

 What can I do after graduating with a Course-based Master's, as opposed completing the research-based thesis Master's program?

 Both options lead to an MSc degree — the difference is that the course-based option emphasizes application of research and theory to practice.
-Students who enroll in this option are more interested in careers that focus on practice, such as clinical educators, nursing education, advanced practice roles.
+Students who enroll in this option are more interested in careers that focus on advanced practice roles in nursing.
 Students in both of the MSc options undertake a quantitative and qualitative research course and theory/clinical course, while course-based students take one extra clinical course, extra electives, no statistics, and complete a scholarly paper rather than a thesis.

 If I am a recent graduate of a BScN program, who could provide an appropriate academic and clinical reference letter?